mgrimace/budget-overview/README.md

 | --- | --- |
 | ![Light mode screenshot](./docs/screenshot-light.png) | ![Dark mode screenshot](./docs/screenshot-dark.png) |

+>[!TIP]
+> Theme support added as of v0.9.5, with Nord, Everforest, Gruvbox, and more!

 ## Features

 - **Sankey diagram** — visualise your full budget as a flow from income through expenses to remaining or deficit, updates live as items are added